Write Off Debt

 A DRO is a relatively low-cost debt solution compared to bankruptcy.

-However, just like bankruptcy, it also has an extremely bad effect on your credit score.
+However, just like bankruptcy, it also has an bad effect on your credit score.

 Full and Final Settlement Offer